doyougiggle/octopus/README.md

 # octopus
 text-to-dep parse rep

+## Overview

+This project depends on the following tools:
+ - Marmot (add url)
+ - TurboParser (add url)

+## Build and Run
+1. We recommend you to use virtualenv

+2. Install the dependencies using
+> pip install -r requirements.txt

+3. Run it use the following command:
-The system it is configured to run on the server called cognac under Python3.5 The script as per June 27 2017: python tag_and_parse.py --infile /full/path/to/the/file --language en/fr/es/de (default en)
+> python tag_and_parse.py --infile /full/path/to/the/file --language en/fr/es/de (default en)

-e.g.
+For example the command
-python tag_and_parse.py --infile /projdata/alpage2/hmartine/proj/octopus/data/dummytext.txt
+> python tag_and_parse.py --infile dummytext.txt
-generates
-/projdata/alpage2/hmartine/proj/octopus/data/dummytext.txt.parsed

-### Principles

-### Getting started
+will output the results to `dummytext.txt.parsed`

 ### API documentation